-The following Insurance & Reinsurance guidance note Produced in partnership with The Society of Lloyd's Legal Team provides comprehensive and up to date legal information covering:
+The following Insurance & Reinsurance practice note Produced in partnership with The Society of Lloyd's Legal Team provides comprehensive and up to date legal information covering:

 The Lloyd’s market is an insurance market, whose origins date back to the seventeenth century.
 Merchants would meet at Edward Lloyd’s coffee house in London and agree to insure each other’s ventures.
 As international trade was conducted by sea, until towards the end of the nineteenth century the business insured at Lloyd’s was almost exclusively marine insurance.
 Now the Lloyd’s market writes insurance in most classes of business.